ChicoState/UX-BudgetTravel/README.md

 # Phase II: Refining interaction and designing wireframes

 **Executive Summary**
+Budget Travel has many capabilities, ranging from creating trips, showing a user's budget, booking flights, and more.
+Wireframes were created to showcase these interactions, one of which was evaluated by another UX designer.
+The feedback given on the Checking For Nearby Restaurants wireframe helped Budget Travel’s UX team know how much detail should be included in the wireframes, as well as how to limit confusion by making each step clear.
+In addition, the informal feedback given to the SE team helped give a general idea of what features to implement and what ideas to shift away from.

 - We modeled our wireframes after the sketches we created in Phase I
 - <u>Wireframes</u> were created based on expected user interactions, which were used to guide the SE team and give a general idea of Budget Travel's capabilities.
 Our completed wireframes model the following interactions: